Skip to main content

 Use this 30-day plan as an internal rollout cadence, not as a legal deadline.
 The goal is to prove you can make, document, and report withholding decisions in a way that holds up under review.

 Publish a policy map that assigns ownership and decision checkpoints before payout.
-Treaty-article decision rules are outside the scope of this source set, so treat them as escalation items for tax review.
+Treat treaty-article decision rules as escalation items for tax review.

 Enforce completeness and consistency checks on the tax documentation your program already collects before payout eligibility.
 Treat missing or conflicting record facts as a hold-and-review trigger rather than a pass.